- Board of Directors

 Bachelor of Science, Civil Engineering, Texas A&M UniversityWith over 23 years’ experience, Melony has been integrally involved in the analysis, design, and construction of water distribution, wastewater collection, drainage, and paving facilities for projects throughout the region.
 From preparation of feasibility studies and engineering estimates of probable cost, to construction plans and contract documents she is adept at meeting the challenges posed by critical public infrastructure projects.
 She has also deftly coordinated work with municipal utility districts and levee improvement districts, as well as various cities and counties.
 Melony enjoys serving as a mentor and training new engineers, imparting her many years of experience and lessons learned.
 She has served her community as past director of the Cinco Ranch MUD #7, concentrating on improvements to area parks and recreational facilities.
 She is currently secretary for the North Bend Water Authority, providing guidance on long term plans for surface water conversion and conservation, a position she has held for over a decade.

-Bachelor of Science, Civil Engineering, Michigan State University
+Bachelor of Science, Architectural Engineering, University of Texas at Austin

 PhD, Civil Engineering, University of HoustonJohn has mastered the planning, analysis, and design of flood control projects, water resource systems, water supply, conveyance systems, site grading and drainage, and hydraulic structures over the span of 30 years.
 He has served the public in pivotal ways as the past president for both the Texas Floodplain Management Association and the American Water Resources Association, and was a key member managing the Tropical Storm Allison Recovery Project for the Harris County Flood Control District.
 He is active in the development of policy and criteria for drainage and flood control at the local, state, and national levels.
 John has authored more than 30 publications and given presentations relating to extreme rainfall events, floodplain management, and GIS.
 John teaches basic and advanced floodplain management workshops alongside FEMA and TWDB personnel.
 He is regarded as an expert in his field and has been an adjunct faculty member at Rice University, lecturer at the University of Houston, and a longtime member of SMU’s Civil and Environmental Engineering Board.
 He is the Track Director for Area VI Special Olympics and was the catalyst for starting Science Nights at elementary and middle schools.